rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 ## Workflow

-"Workflow" describes both the implications of the states a task can be in and the implications of the transitions between states.
+“Workflow” describes both the implications of the states a task can be in and the implications of the transitions between states.
 Most task trackers are, at their core, workflow engines of varying sophistication.